Newport Pagnell: Industry

 From 1954 until 2007, the town was the home to the sports car manufacturer Aston Martin.
-The Newport Pagnell factory was considered outdated and a new production facility was built near Gaydon in Warwickshire.
+The Newport Pagnell factory was considered outdated and a new production facility was built near Gaydon, in Warwickshire.

 Notable industries in the town include the only remaining vellum manufacturer in the United Kingdom, William Cowley, located at Parchment Works, 97 Caldecote Street.

 For many years, Newport Pagnell was also the home of Taylor's Mustard.
 The firm was formed in 1825, in premises next to the old Fire Station in the High Street by William Taylor.

-Over the past 50 years, Newport Pagnell has attracted an increasing amount of investment and of economic growth, due to its fortunes being intertwined with the growth of Milton Keynes.
+Since the 1980s, Newport Pagnell has attracted an increasing amount of investment and of economic growth, due to its fortunes being intertwined with the growth of Milton Keynes.
 This has led to a number of new housing developments in the area.